Jinyi-Shen/ATOM/README.md

-## ATOM
+## ATOM: An Automatic Topology Synthesis Framework for Operational Amplifiers

-This directory contains the code for ATOM, an automatic topology synthesis framework for operational amplifiers.
+This is the code repository for our proposed method ATOM that accompanys our paper ATOM: An Automatic Topology Synthesis Framework for Operational Amplifiers, which has been submitted to IEEE Transactions on Circuits and Systems II.

 1. Install the circuit simulator hspice.